bryanschmidty/cookie-clicker-mods/README.md

-# Cookie Clicker Mods
+# Epic Cookie Mod

-This repository is meant to be a collection of non-cheating mods for the best browser game on the internet: Cookie Clicker.
-The goal of these mods is to enhance the gameplay without breaking original game logic or cheating.

-Each mod is explained below
+This is a non-cheating Mod for Cookie Clicker.
+It can assist in the small stuff to help during the idle parts of the game, so your cookie empire continues to grow while you work/sleep/play, etc.

+If you find any features in this mod that are buggy, or seem to be too cheaty, please feel free to leave me some feedback.

 ---

-## Wrinkler Complaints Mod
+## Installation

-Each time you click a wrinkler, it will say something.
+- Open the developer console for Chrome
+- Copy and paste the entire `epicCookie.js` file into the Console.

 ---

-## Drop Egg Mod

-This will give you more information on possible Egg Drops you could have received.

----

-## Draw Mod
+## Features

-This rewrites part of the Game.Draw function.
-You will need to load the Epic Cookie mod as this uses some of the functions of that mod.
+### More Visible Stats

-This displays the number of cookies you have including what the Wrinklers have eaten.
-Also the prestige points you would have if you popped all the wrinklers.
+This shows you total number of cookies including those from Wrinkler multiplication.
+Also shows you the Prestige level you would be at once all your Wrinklers are popped.

----

-## Epic Cookie

-This is actually a collection of a few mods into one JS object, `epicCookie`.

 ### Cookie Shield

-The initial feature of the EpicCookie mod was a Cookie Shield.
+This was the first mod I created and is what began my journey into creating Epic Cookie.
 It raises a shield over the big cookie when Shimmering Veil is active, to prevent any accidental clicks.

+### Auto Upgrade Purchasing

+This feature will auto-buy any upgrades you can afford

+### Auto Building Purchasing

+This feature will auto-buy buildings you can afford, and can even keep them in neat intervals of a number you choose (10, 100, etc)

+### Auto Dragon Levelling

+This feature will auto buy dragon levels for you

+To-do: Auto populate the Dragon Auras

+### Auto Santa Levelling

+This feature will auto buy santa levels for you

+### Drop Egg Notification

+This will give you more information on possible Egg Drops you could have received.

 ### Wrinkler Popper